 Frequently Asked Questions

-I have a question about a particular story or an debate to settle about a character.
+I have a question about a particular story or a debate to settle about a character.
 Will you answer it?
 Probably, but shoot me a contact form message rather than asking on social media.
-I hate spoilers as a reader so I try to protect my readers from stumbling upon them as an author.
+I hate spoilers as a reader so I try to protect readers from stumbling upon them as an author.

 Will [insert title here] be released in my language?
 To date, Easy has been acquired for translation in twenty-five languages!
 Please check my Translations Page for links and additional translated books.
 If you want a particular book in your language, ask publishers for it!
 Authors want all of our books translated everywhere.
 Publishers listen to what readers (buyers) want.

 May I interview you?
 I've given lots of interviews, so new questions and/or topics are appreciated!
 Please include a link to your blog/website with your request, and the general topic of the interview (or the questions themselves).
 You may hear back from my publicist or from me directly.
 Depending on where I am in my current writing schedule, turnaround will vary, so please plan as much time as possible.

 I'm writing an essay about your book and my instructor requires information about you I can't find.
 Why not?
 With a handful of exceptions, a (living) author is a regular person doing a job.
 If an instructor is unable to understand my basic, reasonable privacy controls, and how these should not affect your grade, please have them contact me and I (or my agent) will explain it.

 Will you do a guest post for my site?
 It depends on my writing schedule and the topic you have in mind (related to writing or publishing only, please).
 I'm an infrequent blogger.
 This is due to manuscript deadlines and personal, non-writing responsibilities rather than a lack of opinions on stuff.
 In all honesty, I will likely say, No, thank you.
 If, however, you have a topic that sparks my interest and you don't mind me using the finished post on my blog as well (with a linkback), you might get a Maybe…?